What is the Barranco del Infierno?

 If you’re got a hire car and are planning on driving to the Barranco del Infierno, you’ll need to plan your parking ahead of time because there is no parking provided onsite.
 The guides recommend you park nearby at designated car parks close to Calle Castillo and Calle Tagoror and walk the short distance to Calle de los Molinos.

 The Barranco del Infierno is also really easy to access by public transport.
 Any taxi driver will be able to drop you off right at the starting point, but you can also get there by bus.
 From Playa de Las Americas, you can catch the bus 417 or 460 and from Playa de Los Cristianos, you can catch the bus 447 or 473 to the Barranco del Infierno.
+Check out our full guide on Costa Adeje beaches.

 How long does it take to walk the Barranco del Infierno?